roman-oberenkowski/smartcards/README.md

     - go to device manager, uninstall the smartcard reader (NOT smartcard itself) -> problem solved
 - You can have a card that has both PGPCard and PIV.
 Set PGPCard applet as the default and both functions will work (no need to uninstall then).

+- If you get `The smart card requires drivers that are not present on this system.` find your card name in `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Cryptography\Calais\SmartCards\` and remove corresponding key
+    - restart smartcard services using `services.msc`
+    - it seems that it happens when middleware gets uninstalled, but leaves ATR assosiations behind.
+Maybe services restart is enough?
 ## MISC
 ### Install applet from the CAP already on the card
 - ` ./gp.exe --emv --create D2760001240102000000000000010000 --package D27600012400 --applet D2760001240102000000000000010000` (example for JOPenPGP)